celo-org/komenci/README.md

 ### Notes on `celo-monorepo`

 The reason for including `celo-monorerpo` as a submodule is because currently there's no other way to include unreleased packages from a monorepo in another repo.
 So Komenci would be bound by the release cycle of `celo-monorepo` packages.
 This might be fine in the future and, because of the way the integration is configured, it will not require a big change - just removing the path transformations in `tsconfig.json`, and we can move back to `@celo/<package>` from NPM.

-When changes to `celo-monorerpo` packages have to be pulled in the build steps will be rerun and potentially extended if more packages are imported by Komenci.
+When changes to `celo-monorepo` packages have to be pulled in the build steps will be rerun and potentially extended if more packages are imported by Komenci.

 ## Running